andregf4/MapQuiz_swiftui/README.md

-A quiz in GeoGuessr style (https://www.geoguessr.com/) with a tourist attractions all over the world.
+A quiz in GeoGuessr style (https://www.geoguessr.com/) with some tourist attractions all over the world.

 | SCREEN "HOME" | SCREEN "PACK" | SCREEN "MAP" |
 | ------------- | ------------- | ------------- |